 Jim Parker who runs an Indian business in Australia made this bike from a 1944 Chief engine, a swing arm frame and modern forks, Norton primary drive and AMC 4 speed footshift gearbox.

 I cannot resist putting in my own '47 Chief chopper, engine # DO2983, admittedly an amateur quality chopped Chief, but in 1969 I had hardly any money and not even a workbench.
 Come to think of it I still don't have a workbench or much money.
 Everything was done on a dirt floor with a few hand tools, a vice, and one electric drill. (same today except concrete floor, plus another power tool - an electric bench grinder that vibrates around the floor, and I use a SCUBA tank for compressed air, but I no longer have a vice, amazing how I manage to improvise) Anyway my Indian was stolen, uninsured, in the Fall of 1970 in Stoney Creek (next to Hamilton, Ontario, Canada).
 Note the chopper fuel tank, 1950's Triumph oil tank and front wheel, custom seat, Z bars, tractor headlamp (useless) and Norton Atlas rear fender.
 Originally I had two short exhaust header pipes, Sportster style, and I stuffed VW bug resonators into them after the police fined me for noise.
 A rubber mallet stuffed down the seat post held the seat over the frame.
 The generator was also Bosche from a VW bug, and I used a go-kart pulley on it.
-Incidentally I am 20 pounds heavier nowadays, with less hair on my head but more muscles.
+Incidentally I am 25 pounds heavier nowadays, with less hair on my head but more fat on my gut.